insomnimus/autobuild/readme.md

 - [SoX](https://sourceforge.net/projects/sox/)

 All applications are statically linked.
 There are no DLLs.

+Note that this repository also contains apps that are trivial to build, as I have a personal automated build server and want to automatically build some of the stuff I use myself.

 ## Dependencies
 Autobuild makes use of several commonly available programs: